LOGGER8-USB: 8 Channel USb Sensor Reader Buy Now

 A serial communications program must be used to access the logger.
-While the logger will work with most any serial communications program, we recommend Termite for Windows and only provide support for it.
-If you are having difficulties, get it working with termite first, then switch to your desired program.
+While the logger will work with most any serial communications program, we recommend using our Online Serial Terminal Application that can be run from a Chrome or Edge browser.

 When you plug a USB Comm device into your computer it will randomly assign a comm port number.
 To determine which comm port the device has been assigned to do the following: